 - It is estimated that only 20 percent of abuse cases are reported.

 - This is totally unacceptable.
 White Ribbon has been created to help address this.

 MEN ARE PART OF THE SOLUTION

-- This campaign is led by men for men.
+- This campaign is led by men primarily for men.

 - We need to recognise there is a serious problem, accept that abuse against women is widespread, step up and take action.

 - This is about standing up for our female friends, our sisters, our mothers, our daughters.
 This isn’t their problem, it’s our problem to fix.